ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 Modeling System (:term:`NEMS`) Input/Output (:term:`NEMSIO`) format, or Network Common Data Form (:term:`NetCDF`).
 Initialization from dates starting on January 1, 2018 are supported.
 Dates before that may work, but are not guaranteed.
-GFS public archives can be accessed through the National Centers for Environmental Information (NCEI) `Global Forecast System website <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs>`_ or through the `Thredds Data Server at NCEI <https://www.ncei.noaa.gov/thredds/model/gfs.html>`_.
-Some netCDF data can be found at `the EMC UFS ftp site <https://ftp.emc.ncep.noaa.gov/EIB/UFS/>`_.
+GFS public archives can be accessed through  the `THREDDS Data Server at NCEI <https://www.ncei.noaa.gov/thredds/model/gfs.html>`_.
+A small sample of netCDF files can be found at `the EMC FTP site <https://ftp.emc.ncep.noaa.gov/EIB/UFS/>`_.
 The initial conditions may be pre-staged on disk by the user or automatically downloaded by the workflow.